Tanq16/blog_site/_posts/homelab/2023-05-05-homelab-local-dumpster.md

   alt: HomeLab Artwork
 ---

+> I updated the project to port it to Go and removed the rendering capability because it was barely being used.
+The UI is updated and much improved.
+The project is still available for x86_64 containerized execution.
+But it also builds binaries for all operating systems (linux, darwin, and windows) and architectures (amd64 and arm64).
+{: .prompt-warning }

 This is an application I wrote to solve several of my needs that are listed throughout the text here.
 The idea behind this application is effectively that it acts like a local network clipboard with history and support for displaying raw text for copying.
 It can render markdown files in GitHub-flavored MarkDown in light and dark themes, and store files to share within the local network.
 All updates made by any device are immediately (within 1 second) reflected on all other devices.

 Basically, it keeps text dumps, files, and links available for any device in a local network.
 The code lives in the repository [Local Content Share](https://github.com/Tanq16/local-content-share).